Research and Development Exception for the Virginia Conflict of Interest Act

 I am interested in establishing a start‐up company in order to apply for federal funding to further develop my intellectual property.
 How should I proceed?

-If the development of your intellectual property is the result of your work at VCU, it should be disclosed to VCU Innovation Gateway.
-Plans to establish a start‐up company should be discussed with VCU Ventures and the Conflict of Interest in Research Program (AIRS@vcu.edu).
+If the development of your intellectual property is the result of your work at VCU, it should already have been disclosed to VCU Innovation Gateway.
+Plans to establish a start‐up company should be discussed with VCU Innovation Gateway and the Conflict of Interest in Research Program (AIRS@vcu.edu).
 Funding to your start‐up company that will be subcontracted or subawarded to VCU will pose a state-prohibited contract if you are a VCU employee and have a personal interest in the business seeking to contract with VCU.
-As described by this policy, an exception to the state-prohibited contract is permitted pending review and recommendation by the Conflict of Interest Committee and approval by the president.
+As described by this policy, an exception to the state-prohibited contract is permitted pending review and recommendation by the Conflict of Interest in Research Committee and approval by the president.